 Born in the United States, Cameron Hockenson has lived between the USA and Europe for over a decade.
 Initially studying architecture, he was influenced by the theories of Christopher Alexander, and critiques of design by Bernard Rudofsky, as well as the poignancy of landscape memorialists like Maya Lin.
-His sculpture adapted the material sensibilities of British land artists, evolving to embrace diverse human and non-human vernaculars endemic to the environments in which he works.
+His sculpture adapted the material sensibilities of British land artists, evolving to embrace diverse human and non-human vernaculars in the environments where he works.
 Through materials, context, and performative gestures, Hockenson's site-specific practice engages issues of biocultural diversity as a unique answer to the question of place.

-Cameron Hockenson has shown domestically and internationally at the San Francisco Arts Commission Gallery (San Francisco, CA, USA); The Luggage Store Gallery (San Francisco CA, USA); Sculpture on the Grounds at Montalvo Arts Center (Saratoga, CA, USA); Headlands Center for the Arts, (Sausalito, CA, USA); Marin Museum of Modern Art (Marin, CA, USA); I-Park, (East Haddam, Connecticut, USA); Artist's Open Atelier, Kamiyama Artist in Residence Program (Kamiyama, Shikoku, Japan); The Camargo Foundation (Cassis, Provence, France); Fundacion Valparaiso, (Mojacar, Spain) and is included in international collections like Arte Sella / Incontri Internazionali Arte Natura, (Borgo Valsugana, Italy).
+Cameron Hockenson has shown domestically and internationally at the San Francisco Arts Commission Gallery (San Francisco, CA, USA); The Luggage Store Gallery (San Francisco CA, USA); Sculpture on the Grounds at Montalvo Arts Center (Saratoga, CA, USA); Headlands Center for the Arts, (Sausalito, CA, USA); Marin Museum of Modern Art (Marin, CA, USA); I-Park Foundation, (Connecticut, USA); Artist's Open Atelier, Kamiyama Artist in Residence Program (Kamiyama, Shikoku, Japan); The Camargo Foundation (Cassis, Provence, France); Fundacion Valparaiso, (Mojacar, Spain) and is included in international collections like Arte Sella / Incontri Internazionali Arte Natura, (Borgo Valsugana, Italy).